 Figure 12 shows the Traffic Type Over Time View applied to a trace file.
-The purple bar just below the strip chart is called the Time Controller.
+The purple bar just below the strip chart is called Time Controller.
 It has two fields, Current Selection and the Total Window.

-The Total Window indicates that the trace file duration is slightly longer than one day.
+The Total Window indicates beginning the end time and date of the trace file.